The Life Forest Team

 John

 Growing up in small-town England, John traveled to the United States as a young man.
 It is here in the United States that he established his family life and a successful business career.
-As a Co-Founder of Life Forest, John's business acumen helped bring the concept to life.
+As a Founder of Life Forest, John's business acumen helped bring the concept to life.
 Through a passion for listening to the needs of others and working to meet those needs.
 He understands the importance of creating a space that evokes a sense of peace, and he brings his work ethic and personal passion to redefine how we feel when we visit our loved ones.

 Danielle